-3.2.1 The VHE blazar sample, 2WHSP
+3.2.1 The VHE 1WHSP, 2WHSP and 3HSP blazar catalogs

-Blazars are a class of radio-loud active galactic nuclei (AGN) hosting a jet oriented at a small angle with respect to the line of sight (Blandford and Rees, 1978; Antonucci, 1993; Urry and Padovani, 1995).
-The emission of these objects is non-thermal over most or the entire electromagnetic spectrum, from radio frequencies to hard γ -rays.
-HSP blazars play a crucial role in very high energy (VHE) astronomy.
-Observations have shown that HSPs are bright and variable sources of high energy γ -ray photons (TeVCat)1 and that they are likely the dominant component of the extragalactic VHE background (Padovani et al., 1993; Giommi et al., 2006; Di Mauro et al., 2014; Giommi and Padovani, 2015; Ajello et al., 2015).
-In fact, most of the extragalactic objects detected so far above a few GeV are HSPs (Giommi et al., 2009; Padovani and Giommi, 2015; Arsioli et al., 2015; Ackermann et al., 2016, see also TeVCat).
-However, only a few hundred HSP blazars are above the sensitivity limits of currently available γ -ray surveys.
-Significantly enlarging the number of high energy blazars is important to better understand their role within the AGN phenomenon, and should shed light on the cosmological evolution of blazars, which is still a matter of debate.
+Blazars are a class of radio-loud active galactic nuclei (AGN) hosting a jet oriented at a small angle with respect to the line of sight (Blandford and Rees, 1978; Antonucci, 1993; Urry and Padovani, 1995; Padovani et al. , 2017).
+The emission of these objects is non-thermal over most or the entire electromagnetic spectrum, from radio frequencies to hard $\gamma$ -rays.
+HSP blazars, those where the first SED peak is located at high energy ( $\nu{peak} > 10^{15}$ Hz), play a crucial role in very high energy (VHE) astronomy.
+Observations have shown that HSPs are bright and variable sources of high energy $\gamma$ -ray photons (TeV-Cat) and that they are likely the dominant component of the extragalactic VHE background (Padovani et al., 1993; Giommi et al., 2006; Di Mauro et al., 2014; Giommi and Padovani, 2015; Ajello et al., 2015).
+In fact, most of the extragalactic objects detected so far above a few GeV are HSPs (Giommi et al., 2006; Padovani and Giommi, 2015; Arsioli et al., 2015; Ackermann et al., 2016, see also TeVCat).
+However, only a few hundred HSP blazars are above the sensitivity limits of currently available $\gamma$ -ray surveys.
+Significantly enlarging the number of high energy blazars is crucial to better understand their role within the AGN phenomenon, and shed light on their cosmological evolution, which is still a matter of debate.